Aggressive Inline (video game): Development

 Aggressive Inline was developed by Z-Axis, a California-based studio founded by Dave Luntz, responsible for several sports titles including the Dave Mirra Freestyle BMX series and Thrasher Presents Skate and Destroy.
 The game was developed by a team of 25 staff, with publisher Acclaim Entertainment briefing the studio to develop an action sports game based on aggressive inline skating by May 2002.
 The game was announced in November 2001 under the Acclaim Max Sports division of extreme sports games, renamed to AKA Acclaim before release.
 During development, the company agreed to acquisition by Tony Hawk's Pro Skater series publisher Activision.

 Project manager Randy Condon noted that the developers struggled to fit to the "tight schedule" provided by the publisher due to the "ambitious" scope of the game's design.
 The development team's experience working on Dave Mirra Freestyle BMX 2 allowed them to expedite development by using the game's engine, tools, and animation system.
 Several features, including competition stages and receiving bonus points for clearing gaps, were removed due to time constraints.
 Condon stated that the team "underestimated the work required" for "overwhelming" design tasks, including the "time required to perfect level geometry" and the design and implementation of individual challenges, leading to the simplification and elimination of many challenges in the game.
 Condon attributed the success of the game's design to the brainstorming and design prototyping completed closely with the game's project leads, including artist Bill Spence, programmer Vince D'Amelio and designer Vince Castillo.

 Condon stated the design objectives of Aggressive Inline were to combine the features of the Tony Hawk's Pro Skater series of games based upon the engine used to create Dave Mirra Freestyle BMX 2.
 The developers experimented with the addition of several innovations novel to the genre at the time, including a skill progression system inspired by role-playing games, and the removal of a fixed time limit in stages to "let players do things at their own pace".
 The developers also aimed to convey a "strong sense of humor and fun" in the game, designing levels with challenges that would allow players to "unleash havoc" and "alter the world" to expose additional ramps or rails.
 Announced as Chris Edwards Aggressive Inline, the game features several professional inline skaters, including Chris Edwards, Eito Yasutoko, Franky Morales, Jaren Grob and Taïg Khris.
 To animate the movement of the skaters and performance of tricks, the developers used motion capture recordings of skaters at Woodward Camp.
 The developers also implemented a feature described as "dynamic cloth technology" to animate the movement and physics of loose-fitting clothes.

 A Game Boy Advance version of Aggressive Inline developed by Full Fat was published by Acclaim in August 2002.
-Full Fat were an independent development team that had had previously worked on a Game Boy Advance port for Dave Mirra Freestyle BMX 2.
+Full Fat were an independent development team that had previously worked on a Game Boy Advance port for Dave Mirra Freestyle BMX 2.